Skip to content

 Key Designs

-2. Two-way Substring Exact Match Reward Verifier
+2. Two-way Substring Exact Match: A Balanced Reward Signal for Open QA

-4. Mixed Data Recipe
+4. Mixed Data Recipe: Retaining Short-Context Capabilities

 Loss & Training

-GRPO (Group Relative Policy Optimization) is adopted with group size \(G=8\), learning rate \(1 \times 10^{-6}\), cosine decay, KL penalty \(\beta=0.001\), and the entropy loss term removed (to avoid training instability).
-Maximum output length is 4,096 tokens; inference is performed at temperature 0.6 with top-p 0.95.
+Group Relative Policy Optimization (GRPO) is utilized with group size \(G=8\), learning rate \(1 \times 10^{-6}\) with cosine decay, and KL penalty \(\beta=0.001\).
+The entropy loss term is removed for stability.
+Max output length is 4,096 tokens, with temperature 0.6 and top-p 0.95 during inference.

 Key Experimental Results